gerane/gerane.github.io/_posts/2016-07-11-Part-2-Development-Environment.md

 ## Conclusion

 Part 2 was about explaining how the rest of the series is going to work in regards to Editors.
-While I would love to cover how every editor can be used to improve productivity and integrate into a Pipeline, I need to narrow it down to a single editor for lenth sake.
+While I would love to cover how every editor can be used to improve productivity and integrate into a Pipeline, I need to narrow it down to a single editor for length sake.
 Even if you don't plan on using **VSCode**, I still recommend trying to take what is discussed and applying it to your own editor of choice.

 ## What's Next?